malikaiyer/syntax-sprint/EGDD.md

 - *Pacman*:
   - Medium: *Game*
-  - Explanation: *The game navigates the player through a maze and they collect powerups while avoiding the villains*
+  - Explanation: *The game navigates the player through a maze and they collect powerups while avoiding the enemies*

 ## Core Gameplay Mechanics (Brief)

-*Give a very high-level description of any core gameplay mechanics*

-- *Move the player by using arrow-keys*
+- *Move the player using arrow-keys*
 - *Avoid getting killed by enemies*
-- *Player needs to collect all correct tokens to progress to the next level*
+- *Player needs to collect the correct token to progress to the next level*
 - *Collecting incorrect tokens may lead to spawning more enemies*
-- *Player may fall into a trap that they can exit by answering a programming question*
+- *There are five rounds in a world with new tokens spawning when a player completes a round.
+Each world focuses on a different programming language*
+- *Minigames between rounds will have the player answering a programming question or coding to proceed*
 - *There is a time limit within which the player needs to collect all the correct tokens*
-- *The player starts off with 3 lives*
+- *The player starts off with 3 lives.
+Each time the player hits an enemy, they lose a life.*
+- *The player must successfully complete all rounds in all worlds to win the game*

 # Learning Aspects